velocirraptor23/Decoding-efficacy-and-resistance-space-at-a-drug-binding-site-/README.md

 b) For running Evo2 prediction we deployed a notebook guidance but you may need to install packages depending of your enviroment.

-c) We provide frames from each cluster from the dynamic simulation.
+c) We provide frames from each cluster from the Molecular dynamic simulations (MD).